mr-perfectface/bit_and_build/README.md

 - `subjects` — subjects created by teachers
 - `lesson` — lesson content, linked to a subject
 - `preferences` — per-student adaptive reading settings
-- `lesson_word_help` — API generated difficult words and thier meaning
+- `lesson_word_help` — API generated difficult words and their meanings
 - `confusing_words` — List of common words that are usually interchanged

 All tables are protected with Row Level Security: students can only read/write their own data, and teachers can view all student profiles.